agapow/bioscripts.galgen/README.txt

-Writing tool template files for Galaxy can sometimes be extended and error-prone process, especially if you're not a programmer or inexperienced in XML and templating systems. *bioscripts.gengtool* is a Python library that packages a script for generating the files that Galaxy requires to wrap a commandline tool from a series of interactive questions.
+Writing tool template files for Galaxy can sometimes be extended and error-prone process, especially if you're not a programmer or inexperienced in XML and templating systems. *bioscripts.galgen* is a Python library that packages a script for generating the files that Galaxy requires to wrap a commandline tool from a series of interactive questions.
 For simple tools, these files should be complete and ready for use.
 For more complex tools, they will serve as a useful